-Today, CPA Library is housed at our head office in Melbourne, but items may be accessed from anywhere in the world, at any time of day or night, via the online library.
-Hard copies material can be borrowed by members located anywhere in Australia, with items sent by post and a return satchel provided for members’ convenience.
+Today, the CPA Library is housed at our head office in Melbourne, but items may be accessed from anywhere in the world, at any time of day or night, via the online library.
+Members in Australia can borrow hard copies of this material.
+We’ll post these items to you and provide a return satchel for convenience.

-From a humble beginning of 19 titles, CPA Library today boasts more than 30,000 resources, including books, full text journals, newspapers and ebooks.
-As well as accounting and business topics, there are resources covering everything from IT, science and technology, to literature, philosophy and psychology.
+From a humble beginning of 19 titles, our library today boasts more than 30,000 resources, including books, full text journals, newspapers and ebooks.
+As well as accounting and business topics, there are resources covering everything from IT, science and technology to literature, philosophy and psychology.

-It’s an achievement far beyond which our founding members could have hoped.
+It’s an achievement far beyond that which our founding members could have hoped for.

 This policy establishes the guidelines and procedures for exam scheduling and rescheduling for candidates who are enrolled in CPA Program distance learning subjects.